work-shop/dbvw-backend/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 5.8.0 =
+= 5.8.1 =
-Version 5.8.0 adds a new feature to protect against tabnapping.
+Version 5.8.1 fixes a bug that could prevent database backup zips from being sent.
 It is recommended for all users.